barbierluke/personal_finance/README.md

 - Visualize Net Worth ( Assets - Liabilities ) through a Line Chart
 - Comparing expenditures by month through a pie chart
 - Video tutorial on how to use
+- Add a more comprehensive main page to wiki's "Home"